 Most personal loans are unsecured.
 However, if you want security for a personal loan, consider what property will secure the loan and what documents you'll need.

 Charging a friend or family member interest strikes some people as ungenerous.
 But this view is often based on a misconception about the function of interest, which is to fairly compensate the lender for using money that could have been earning interest elsewhere.

-For example, suppose Joan lends Harry $5,000 for a year, interest-free.
-If Joan had put the money in a certificate of deposit, she would have earned interest on the money for that time period.
-By giving Harry the money interest-free, Joan bears the cost of lending Harry the money.
+Example.
+Suppose Juan lends Harry $5,000 for a year, interest-free.
+If Juan had put the money in a certificate of deposit, he would have earned interest on the money for that period.
+By giving Harry the money interest-free, Juan bears the cost of lending Harry the money.

-Nevertheless, when lending a relatively small amount to friends or family, you may prefer to lend the money interest-free.
+Nevertheless, when lending a relatively small amount to friends or family, you might prefer to lend the money interest-free.

 If it learns about your interest-free loan, the IRS can "impute" interest.
 It will treat you as though you had earned interest and require you to report it as taxable income.

 For most personal loans, this won't be a problem.
 Uncharged interest can be treated as a tax-free gift if the total amount given to the borrower is less than the gift-tax exclusion amount for the calendar year.

 While promissory notes don't have a standard interest rate, many states have usury laws that cap the rate of interest a lender can charge for loans—often in the range of 10% to 20%.
 You're probably not likely to charge your friends and relatives an excessive interest rate, so the usury laws are unlikely to present a problem.

 But if the rate you and the borrower have agreed on exceeds 10%, check your state's usury law.

 You can create your own promissory note using a template or an online fillable form.
 For example, you can create your promissory note with Nolo's promissory note form.
 Or, if you need more help, consult with a lawyer.